 In March 2020, the World Health Organization declared the outbreak of COVID-19, a novel strain of coronavirus, a global pandemic.
 This outbreak caused major disruptions to businesses and markets worldwide as the virus continued to spread.
-Previously, the Company's clinical trial operations were directly and indirectly adversely impacted, and could continue to be directly and indirectly adversely impacted by the COVID-19 pandemic.
+The COVID-19 pandemic has disrupted, and the Company expects it will continue to disrupt, its operations.
 The extent of the effect on the Company's operational and financial performance will depend on future developments, including the duration, spread and intensity of the pandemic, and governmental, regulatory and private sector responses, direct and indirect economic effects as a result of inflation, supply chain disruptions and labor shortages all of which are uncertain and difficult to predict.
 Although the Company is unable to estimate the financial effect of the pandemic, at this time, if the pandemic continues over a long period of time, it could have a material adverse effect on the Company's business, results of operations, financial condition, and cash flows.
 The financial statements do not reflect any adjustments as a result of the pandemic.

 In February 2018, the Company purchased the active pharmaceutical ingredient, the intellectual property and other rights to an antibiotic product candidate known as GLS362E (renamed ACX-362E and now approved for non-proprietary name, ibezapolstat) (the "Asset") from GLSynthesis, Inc. The Company paid \$110,174 in cash, along with granting 100,000 Class B Membership Interests, profits interests as defined in the operating agreement, with an exercise price of \$0.10 per share.
-The Company was also required to make certain milestone payments totaling \$700,000 in aggregate if certain milestones are achieved, \$200,000 of which has already been paid by the Company and royalty payments equal to 4% of net sales for a period of time equal to the last to expire of any applicable patents, as defined in the asset purchase agreement.
+The Company was also required to make certain milestone payments totaling \$700,000 in aggregate if certain milestones are achieved, \$50,000 of which has already been paid by the Company and royalty payments equal to 4% of net sales for a period of time equal to the last to expire of any applicable patents, as defined in the asset purchase agreement.
 The purchase of the Asset has resulted in our lead antibiotic product candidate, ibezapolstat, which targets the treatment of C. difficile infections ("CDI").